rosell-dk/connect-4/README.md

 ### Day 5: Misc improvements
 - Refactored audio play into a composable
 - Limit simultaneously suck-up sounds (it generated too much noise when all discs where sucked up simultaneously)
+- Play a fanfare when the game is won

 ## Other ideas
 - Mark the winning connection (ie by blinking)